kitten-science/kitten-scientists/packages/documentation/docs/installation.md

     If you don't have a userscript manager yet, [Tampermonkey](https://www.tampermonkey.net/) is a good solution for the most popular browsers.

 The file you need to put into your userscript manager is available from the [Releases page](https://github.com/kitten-science/kitten-scientists/releases) of KS.
-You can also

 KS is released in 3 variants: